AI Search Trends to Watch in 2026 (What Actually Matters)

 That means:

-Structured, scannable content formats such as Q&A blocks and comparison tables yield the best results from AI.
+Writing content in structured, comprehensive, and intent-driven formats—such as Q&A blocks and comparison tables—yields the best results from AI.
 Using comparison tables can help reinforce topical coverage and improve extractability for AI systems.

 In 2026, the question won’t be: “Does this page answer the query?”